Nkcemeka/OnsetsAndFramesStudy/README.md

 ## Link to Book
-To access the book as I update it, ypou can copy and paste the link below in your browser.
+To access the book as I update it, you can copy and paste the link below in your browser.

 ---

 https://nkcemeka.github.io/OnsetsAndFramesStudy/intro.html

 ---